carbon-language/carbon-lang/llvm/docs/Frontend/PerformanceTips.rst

 On some architectures (X86_64 is one), sign extension can involve an extra instruction whereas zero extension can be folded into a load.
-LLVM will try to replace a sext with a zext when it can be proven safe, but if you have information in your source language about the range of a integer value, it can be profitable to use a zext rather than a sext.
+LLVM will try to replace a sext with a zext when it can be proven safe, but if you have information in your source language about the range of an integer value, it can be profitable to use a zext rather than a sext.

 Alternatively, you can :ref:`specify the range of the value using metadata